| | | | | | | |

 Instructions

 • Cut the baby bok choy in half lengthwise.
-Cut out the core in the bottom of the cabbage.
-Remove each stalk then cut them each in half lengthwise.
+Cut out the core from the bottom of the cabbage.
+Remove each stalk, then cut each in half lengthwise.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking